VincentJ711/local-elastic-docker/README.md

   - `master[true]` Is this a master node?
   - `data[true]` Is this a data node?
   - `ingest[false]` Is this an ingest node?
-  - `volume_dir` A relative/absolute path to a directory you want as volume for the Elasticsearch cluster.
+  - `volume_dir[undefined]` A relative/absolute path to a directory you want as volume for the Elasticsearch cluster.
   - `env[empty array]` This is an array of environment variables along with their values you want set on the container.
 This is super valuable when you want to setup monitoring for your Kibana instance (monitoring requires the node to be an ingest node).
 All Kibana/Elasticsearch Docker environment variables are supported.
 If you provide an environment variable that is the same as one of the Elasticsearch specific options above (like data/master/ingest node/heap size), it will have precedence.
 For example:

     ```